Where to stay in Warsaw? In this post we have listed the best places to stay in Warsaw including a cost of travel analysis of the city

 You can expect a budget of 30-40 euros per day for a budget traveler.
 Food is delicious in Warsaw and extremely cheap.
 If you like Asian food, there are many Vietnamese budget restaurants offering delicious dishes for as low as 3 euro.

 A reasonable daily budget would be between around 50-70 euros.
 That covers private accommodation, decent meals in most restaurants and a wide range of activities.
 Any budget above 100 euro per day can guarantee a rather luxurious experience in Warsaw.

 Best Months to Visit Warsaw

 Warsaw has an humid continental climate.
 In other words, it has pretty harsh winters, with plenty of snow and many days with below freezing temperatures.
 January and February are the coldest months, and are also when the city receives the least amount of visitors.

-Just like most cities in Central Europe, the best time of the year for your stay in Warsaw is during spring and autumn.
-These seasons offer pleasant climates for outdoor activities as well as for enjoying a café in Warsaw old town.
+Just like most cities in Central Europe, the best time of the year for your stay in Poland is during spring and autumn.
+These seasons offer pleasant climates for outdoor activities as well as for enjoying a café in the old town.
 From September to November, the autumn leaves give a romantic charm to the Polish capital.

 If you traveling to Poland check our post on the best cities to visit in Poland, as well as the best places to stay in Krakow.
 Another option if you are in Poland for a few days is to visit the city of Lodz, less than 2 hours by train from Warsaw.